modmore/docs/en/01_Commerce/v1/10_Payment_Methods/Authorize.net.md

-[Authorize.net](https://www.authorize.net/) is a big payment provider.
-It provides credit card payments.
+[Authorize.net](https://www.authorize.net/) is a major payment provider with both online and offline payment solutions for credit cards.
+It is heavily focused on merchants in the United States.

-Commerce integrates with Authorize.net with their Accept.js integration, so the customer stays on the website, while you're still clear from PCI-DSS compliance.
+Commerce integrates with Authorize.net with their Accept.js integration, offering an on-page credit card form with minimal PCI-DSS compliance.
+It also supports auth/capture payment flows.

 This integration does require javascript to be enabled by the customer.